russnes/rust_python_package_example/README.md

 # Rust Python Module Example
-Example of how to make a python module out of a Rust library implementations, using the pyo3 library.
+Example of how to make a python module out of a Rust library implementation, using the pyo3 library.

 To make python package:
 ```shell